 Starting a business is no walk in the park.
 Nor is turning that fledgling two-person home garage operation into a thriving commercial entity.
-Which is perhaps why, when business owners come to calculate the value of what they’ve worked so hard to build, they’re often surprised by how little it’s actually worth.
+This is perhaps why, when business owners come to calculate the value of what they’ve worked so hard to build, they’re often surprised by how little it’s actually worth.

 “More often than not, when you tell someone what their business is worth, they assumed it was going to be worth more,” says David Patterson, director of Succession For Business Group.